espegun/AWS/how_to_boto3/README.md

 `resource` is more high-level than `client`, use the former if possible.

-## Setup
+## Setup (outside the AWS-environment)
 In the AWS console, go to IAM and create a user with *Programmatic access*, use the *AdministratorAccess* existing policy for full development, use *least privilige* rights for normal service users.
-You now have the `Access key ID`(user id) and the `Secret access key`(password).
+You now have the `Access key ID`(user id) and the `Secret access key`(password) associated with one specific role with certain priviliges.
 Install boto3 according to the instructions at the [repo](https://github.com/boto/boto3).
 Setup credentials for the user with programmatic access in `~/.aws/credentials` og `~/.aws/config` as described [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration), i.e. by using `aws configure` or manually modifying the files.
 The files may contain several entries for different profile names, which is given in the brackets, like `[my_profile_name]`.
 The environment variable `AWS_PROFILE` is read, trying to find a matching name and if not match, uses the `[default]` specification.